 For the year, the Nasdaq is up 22.2%.

-Even if the market pulled back from early highs, it has become quite vulnerable to a pullback, and that should surprise no one.
-Stocks have risen sharply since June.
+Even if the stock market pulled back from early highs, it has become quite vulnerable to a pullback, and that should surprise no one.
+The stock market has risen sharply since June.
 The Dow is up 12% since June 4, with the S&P 500 up 14.6% and the Nasdaq up 15.9%.